bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There are many possible values that can be set on the allow attribute.

-For now, let\'s examine how to disable camera and microphone access in an iframe.
+For now, let&apos;s examine how to disable camera and microphone access in an iframe.

 On your iframe element, you add the allow attribute and set its value to